Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 In fact, Adam was awake.
 He was lying on his side, with Diego snuggled up to his chest.
 The young Human was doodling in a large book of blank paper while Adam held the crayons for him.

-He looked…smaller.
+He looked... smaller.
 And not in any good way.
 The loose-skin smaller look that old men and women who were never Given to the gods got, but too young.
 Especially under his eyes, which were tired and suffering even though he was smiling for his son, and even though he smiled at Vemik.

 "...Thought I heard somebody climbin’ on my roof," he said, and leaned over to very carefully kiss Diego’s head. *"Hey, niño.
 Ayuda a mamá,* okay?"

-"Okay, *papá…"* Diego still squirmed around to give Adam a cuddle, then hopped down from the bed and took the paper and crayons with him.
+"Okay, *papá..."* Diego still squirmed around to give Adam a cuddle, then hopped down from the bed and took the paper and crayons with him.

 Vemik shut the door behind him. "...You look like shit."

 Adam snort-laughed, wearily.
 "Yeah.
 Feel worse."

 Vemik perched on the bed next to him.
 It was a huge, heavy, steel thing built to take a *lot,* but between the two of them it still made creaky noises.
 Or maybe that was the floor?
 Better not risk it: he stood up again.
 "Why not move and work?
-You know how good it is…"
+You know how good it is..."

 "Really, *really* wish I could, bro."
 Adam groaned and flopped on his back.
 "But it’s gettin’ worse.
 I can *feel* another seizure waiting for me to fuck up, you know?"